pogoapp/buildpack-meteorite/README.md

 Then `git push` to heroku as usual.

-_NOTE_: you need to have a verified account so the buildpack can add a `mongohq:free` addon.
+_NOTE_: you need to have a verified account so the buildpack can add a `mongohq:sandbox` addon.